 USAA has a strong customer service reputation.
 In the 2021 J.D.
 Power Auto Insurance Study, USAA scored highest in the Mid-Atlantic region, earning 896 out of 1,000 possible points.
 However, it was not eligible for formal ranking because it is not available to all drivers.

 The insurer gets similarly high marks from industry experts.
 It has an A rating from the BBB and an A++ financial strength rating from AM Best.
-In our USAA auto insurance review, we gave the provider a perfect score of 5.0 stars.
+In our USAA auto insurance review, we gave the provider a score of 4.8 stars.

 USAA auto insurance policies are very affordable for members and can be the cheapest option for your Virginia car insurance.
 The provider offers special money-saving opportunities geared toward active-duty military members, such as a discount for garaging your vehicle on a military base.